Manual Machining

 square ways

-Two parallel square rails that guide movement of a machine component.
-Square ways help keep the mill table aligned to the knee as it moves and are also referred to as box ways.
+A pair of parallel, square rails that guides movement of a machine component.
+Square ways, or box ways, help keep the mill worktable aligned to the knee as it moves.

 stop rods